AdaCore/spark2014/reqs/use-cases/internally-generate-aspects-and-bless.rst

 #.
 User provides the specifications and body of a package without having included any SPARK 2014 aspects.

 #.
-The code is "in SPARK 2014" and GNATProve can generate relations upon reading the body.
+The code is "in SPARK 2014" and GNATprove can generate relations upon reading the body.

     #.
 The tools automatically augment the source code with SPARK 2014 aspects (user has to request that).